DEF: Deep Estimation of Sharp Geometric Features in 3D Shapes: Related work

 \section{Related work}

-Due to its broad applicability in applications, the estimation of sharp features has been studied extensively in computer vision and computer graphics.
-We present a brief overview here, and we refer to Section~\ref{sec:experiments} for detailed comparisons with state of the art methods that have a reference implementation available.
-We first survey algorithmic methods not relying on machine learning -- a large majority of prior work is in this category.
-Most of these algorithms have a number of parameters the user is expected to tune; these algorithms in almost all cases were evaluated qualitatively on a small number of shapes.
+Estimation of sharp features has been studied extensively in computer vision and computer graphics.
+We review both algorithmic methods relying on local estimation of differential surface properties and data-driven methods.

-\paragraph{Normal Estimation and Clustering} A popular family of methods \cite{weber2010sharp,Bazazian2015,demarsin2007detection}, which can be applied directly on a point cloud or a triangle mesh, identifies a group of the sample in a small area, computes their Gauss map using the samples' normals, and then perform clustering on the Gauss map to classify the neighborhood as belonging to a feature or not.
-These methods require tuning of parameters for the normal estimation and the clustering.
-In comparison, our method aims to avoid parameter tuning and use the information on parts of the input, capturing more context.
+\emph{Normal Estimation, Clustering and Feature Detection on Local Sets.} A popular family of methods~\cite{weber2010sharp,Bazazian2015,demarsin2007detection}, which can be applied directly on a point cloud or a triangle mesh, identifies a group of samples in a small area, computes their Gauss map using the samples' normals, and then performs clustering on the Gauss map to classify the neighborhood as belonging to a feature or not.
+Similar ideas can be applied to point set resampling with feature preservation~\cite{huang2013edge}.

-\paragraph{Covariance matrix on a Local Set} A common approach used in a number of works, e.g., \cite{gumhold2001feature,pauly2003multi} often in combination with other techniques, is to compute the PCA of points close to a given point of the input and based on thresholding of the shape of the resulting ellipse classify the points of the surface.
-These methods almost invariably require careful per-model parameter selection and cannot capture the context due to their locality.
-While some works \cite{pauly2003multi} reduce the need for adjusting parameters, some still need to be tuned.
-An important type of methods uses Voronoi cells for local surface behavior estimation \cite{dey2013voronoi,merigot2010voronoi}.
-In particular \cite{merigot2010voronoi}, which we use as the representative of this category, works quite well, but as we show, no unique choice of method parameters yields good results for all models.
-We note that these methods also compute a classification rather than a distance-to-feature field estimate.
+A special case of such local estimators is Voronoi Covariance Measure estimator (VCM)~\cite{merigot2010voronoi}.
+It is based on constructing Voronoi cells of the local neighborhoods of points and computing covariance matrices of these cells.
+From these matrices, normals, curvature, and feature curves can be estimated.
+These methods require per-model tuning of parameters for both normal estimation and feature detection.
+In comparison, our method exploits the availability of datasets and automatically tunes its parameters to work on a collection of diverse shapes.